AC high energy bills

 HVAC

-The answer to 'AC high energy bills' is that there are several common causes, including an oversized AC unit, poor insulation, air leaks, and inefficient equipment.
-These issues can lead to the AC system working harder than necessary, resulting in higher energy consumption and bills.
+The answer to 'AC high energy bills' is that there are several common causes, including an oversized or inefficient AC unit, poor insulation, air leaks, and dirty air filters.
+Symptoms can include the AC running constantly, uneven cooling, and high utility bills.
+Solutions may involve upgrading to a properly sized and energy-efficient system, sealing air leaks, adding insulation, and regularly replacing air filters.

 Sources